micmro/performance-bookmarklet/README.md

 ![alt text](https://raw.githubusercontent.com/micmro/resourceTable/screenshots/readme-assets/resourceTable-tables-ressources.png "tabular output of all ressources in the page")

-It also prints out a table counting the number of filetypes and filetypes local vs external.
+It also prints out a table counting the number of filetypes and filetypes local vs external as well as requests by domain.

 ![alt text](https://raw.githubusercontent.com/micmro/resourceTable/screenshots/readme-assets/resourceTable-tables-file-extensions.png "two tables with ressources type count globally and but local / external")